 After you complete the graduate admission application, request to have your transcripts sent directly to the Graduate School from all the colleges you’ve previously attended.
 Evaluation of transfer credit will not be made until after you have been admitted to the Graduate School.
 For more information on transfer credit for graduate degree programs, contact the Graduate School.

 What is the tuition cost per credit hour for undergraduate and graduate distance degree programs?

 Please visit our website for current tuition rates.

 For more information on making payments or frequently asked questions about student payment accounts, visit the Student Account Services website.

 What does tuition include?

+All distance students are charged the same base tuition rate, regardless of in-state or out-of-state residency.
 Tuition for distance students covers the cost of instruction.
 Because distance students do not use campus resources like facilities or health services, they are not charged for these services.
-Tuition fees do not include books, supplies or college fees, which may apply to select programs.
+Tuition does not include books, supplies or individual college fees, which may apply to select programs.